Naughty Boy: 2012–2014: Hotel Cabana

-2015–present: The X Factor and second album
+2015–present: The X Factor, planned second studio album and I’m A Celebrity…Get Me Out of Here!

 In March 2015, it was confirmed that Naughty Boy had worked with then-One Direction member Zayn Malik for one of the tracks of his second album.
 Malik exited the band shortly after this announcement, which led to many One Direction fans blaming Naughty Boy for Malik's departure.

 On 16 September 2015, Naughty Boy announced that he would release a song titled "Runnin' (Lose It All)" featuring Beyoncé and Arrow Benjamin.
 On the same date, he shared the artwork for the single, its lyrics, a 15-second sound snippet along with a video through his Instagram account and began a countdown until its online release.
 The following day, on 17 September 2015, "Runnin' (Lose It All)" premiered online.
 It was available for digital download on the iTunes Store on 18 September 2015.
 "Should've Been Me", featuring vocals from Kyla and Popcaan was released as the second single on 18 November 2016.
-The song has peaked at number 61 on the UK Singles Chart.
+The song has peaked at number 4 on the UK Singles Chart.
 "One Chance to Dance", featuring vocals from Joe Jonas was released as the third single on 20 October 2017.

 On 13 September 2017, Naughty Boy released a reworked edition of the Jackson 5's song "Dancing Machine" featuring vocals from Laura Mvula under the name of "Naughty Town", from an upcoming Motown covers album.
 According to The Evening Standard, Naughty Boy has also collaborated with Justin Timberlake and Dua Lipa on the album.
 In December 2017, Naughty Boy along with Wyclef Jean appeared on the final of the fourteenth series of The X Factor, guest performing "Dimelo" with contestants Rak-Su, his fellow Watford natives.
 Rak-Su won and the performance was released as the winner's single.

 In January 2018, Naughty Boy announced his second album had experienced some delays due to legal issues; he wanted to call the album Now That's What I Call Naughty, but was legally challenged over its similarity to the Now That's What I Call Music! compilation album series.
 Describing the album as a playlist, he said "with my new album I wanted to make a real sick playlist that anyone and everyone can listen to."
-At the time of writing, he had completed studio sessions with Dua Lipa, Mike Posner, MNEK, Ray BLK, Joe Jonas, WizKid, Bebe Rexha, Paloma Faith, Tom Walker, Miguel, Calum Scott, Shenseea, Popcaan, Kyla, Ray BLK, Wyclef Jean, Craig David and Julia Michaels but refused to confirm which were for his own album.
+At the time of writing, he had completed studio sessions with Dua Lipa, Mike Posner, MNEK, Ray BLK, Joe Jonas, WizKid, Bebe Rexha, Paloma Faith, Tom Walker, Miguel, Calum Scott, Shenseea, Popcaan, Kyla, Wyclef Jean, Craig David and Julia Michaels but refused to confirm which were for his own album.